 Private Mortgage Insurance (PMI) is one of the most common forms of down payment assistance.
 PMI is simply added to your mortgage, and you pay it each month along with your mortgage payment until you have reached the 20% equity threshold.
 Once that is reached, PMI can be most likely be discontinued.
 PMI allows buyers to reach the required threshold for a conventional mortgage while providing protection for the lender.

 Gift letters from family, friends, or employers are increasingly popular methods of securing down payment help for a mortgage.
 There may be tax benefits for the giver and, depending on the amount, the home buyers may avoid having to purchase PMI.
 Funds given as a gift need to be stated as such in writing so that they are not factored into your monthly expenses by the mortgage company.

 State and Federal Loan Programs

 Not only are there state and Federal programs that can help with your down payment on a home, but many programs do not require the industry standard of 20% down for a mortgage.
-Some VA, Mass Housing and USDA mortgages have no down payment requirements while FHA mortgages require just 3.5% down for certain qualified buyers.
+Some VA and USDA mortgages have no down payment requirements while FHA mortgages require just 3.5% down for certain qualified buyers.
 Many local governments offer bonds or grants in conjunction with community development programs to provide down payment assistance to home buyers as well.